 I recently got started with watercolor paints and I’ve had the question niggling at me: which are the best watercolor paints for beginners to start with?
 And which watercolor paint sets should we move on to?
 I invited my friend Stefanie to share with you this first post in my Watercolor 101 blog series.
 She’ll be coming by a few times to share the basics of watercoloring – starting with helping you figure out which watercolor paint set to go for first.
+She has already shared which are the watercolor materials and supplies you should go for.
 Disclosure: this post contains commissioned links.

 Hi there!
 I’m Stefanie from Simple Acres blog.
 I am a life long artist who loves sharing my love for art online and in real life as an art teacher.
 I’m so excited to share the best watercolor paints for beginners.
 I started watercolor painting several years ago and fell in love with the medium and I know you will too!